huggingface/blog/evaluation-structured-outputs.md

 Each model sees its performance vary by around 10 points, with the exception of the most extreme example, Qwen1.5-7B, dropping all the way to an accuracy of 22.9% with the 7th prompt variation (mostly due to a tokenizer issue), with essentially the same information it was able to achieve an accuracy of up to 51.2% with another prompt.

-In isolation a change in *score* is not necessarily a big deal so long as *ranking* is consistent.
+In isolation, a change in *score* is not necessarily a big deal so long as the *ranking* is consistent.
 However, as we can see in the next plot, ranking is impacted by these changes:

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/leaderboards-evaluation/dottxt-structured_output-ex-1.png)

-No model is consistently ranked across prompts even though the only thing different across prompts is the format, not the information itself.
+No model is consistently ranked across prompts even though the only difference is their format, not the information itself.
 This means that if the authors of Gemma-7b wanted to show that their model was superior to Mistral-7B-v0.1, they could do so simply by choosing the correct prompt.

-As no one reports their precise evaluation setup, this is what has historically happened in model reports, where authors chose to report the setup most advantageous to their model (which is why you’ll see extremely weird reported numbers of few-shots in some papers).
+As almost no one reports their precise evaluation setup, this is what has historically happened in model reports, where authors chose to report the setup most advantageous to their model (which is why you’ll see extremely weird reported numbers of few-shots in some papers).

 However, this is not the only source of variance in model scores.